snptrs/gs-skill-challenges/3-design/grammar_recipe.md

 # `check_grammar` validates whether a string is grammatically correct
 result = check_grammar(text)

-text: a string (e.g. "This is a valid sentence.")
+text: a string (e.g. "Lorem ipsum dolor sit amet.")
 result: a string (e.g. ["Sentence is correct."])

 # The method prints confirmation of whether the sentence is valid.